 As the Supreme Court has said, “no inconsistency results from permitting both rights to be enforced in their respectively appropriate forums.”
 This is true even when the arbitration and the lawsuit are based on the same events, as is the case here.
 Indeed, part of the plaintiff's discrimination allegations involve alleged retaliation by the MTA after he initiated his lawsuit.

 It should also be noted the judge sanctioned the MTA for its refusal to participate in a court-ordered settlement conference related to the plaintiff's litigation.
 According to the judge, the federal magistrate overseeing the conference had directed the MTA “to send someone with full settlement authority” to the meeting.
 Instead, the MTA's general counsel sent a subordinate with strict instructions not to negotiate.
 The magistrate sanctioned the MTA $250.
 The judge thought this was insufficient.
 Based on the MTA's “baseless objection” to the magistrate's decision, the judge increased the sanction to $1,000, which was payable to the plaintiff's attorney.

 Do Not Let Your Employer Violate Your Rights

 Employers often use obstructionist tactics in litigation, hoping an exasperated employee will simply give up.
 You should not be deprived of your day in court.
-If you have suffered illegal job discrimination at work and need assistance from an experienced New York employment attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, at 646.760.6493 today.
+If you have suffered illegal job discrimination at work and need assistance from an experienced New York employment attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 today.